-- 1. Meet all requirements for Incident Staff/Search Manager IV2. - 2.
-Be at least 21 years of age. - 3.
-Complete ICS-400, Advanced Incident Command System; - 4.
+- 1. Meet all requirements for Incident Staff/Search Manager IV: - 2.
+Be at least 21 years of age; - 3.
+Complete ICS-400, Advanced Incident Command System (16 hours); - 4.
 Complete a minimum total of 80 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include, but not limited to: - a.
-ICS-300 (24 hours); - b.
-ICS-400 (16 hours); - c.
-Managing Search Operations (40 hours); - d.
-Managing the Search Function (40 hours); - e.
-Managing Land Search Operations (40 hours); - f.
-Practical Search Operations (40 hours); - g.
-Search Manager for Ground Search and Rescue (24 hours); - h.
-Planning Section Chief for Search and Rescue (24 hours); - i.
-National Inland SAR Planning Course (40 hours); - j.
-National Basic Inland SAR Course (20 hours); - k.
-Virginia Management Team Member (40 hours); - 1.
-Virginia Management Team Leader (40 hours); - m.
-Incident Commander for Ground Search and Rescue (32 hours); - n.
-Lost Person Behavior (8 to 32 hours); - o.
-Urban Search and Investigation (16 hours); - p.
-Wide Area Search (24 hours); - q.
-Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors - 5.
-Document mission/simulation experience as follows: - a.
-Field Team Leader or equivalent on 6 tasks.
+Classes which may be used to satisfy this requirement include, but are not limited to (course hours for ICS-400 may be utilized to meet the 80 hour requirement): - a.
+ICS 300 (24 hours); - b.
+ICS 400 (16 hours); - e.a.
+Managing Search Operations (40 hours); - d.b.
+Managing the Search Function (40 hours); - e.c.
+Managing Land Search Operations (40 hours); - f.d.
+Practical Search Operations (40 hours); - g.e.
+Search Manager for Ground Search and Rescue (24 hours); - h.f.
+Planning Section Chief for Search and Rescue (24 hours); - +g.
+National Inland SAR Planning Course (40 hours); - j-h.
+National Basic Inland SAR Course (20 hours); - Li\Virginia Management Team Member (40 hours); - Lj.
+Virginia Management Team Leader (40 hours); - m.k.
+Incident Commander for Ground Search and Rescue (32 hours); - n.l.
+Lost Person Behavior (8 to 32 hours); - •-m.
+Urban Search and Investigation (16 hours); - p.n.
+Wide Area Search (24 hours); - q.o.
+Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors ASRC Credentialing Board. - 5.
+Document mission/simulation experience as follows: - Field Team Leader or equivalent on 6 tasks.
 No more than three of these tasks may have occurred during simulations. - b.
 Serve in a base position in Operations or Plans on at least 4 incidents. - c.
 Serve as Plans Section Chief, Operations Section Chief (OPS), deputy OPS, division supervisor, or Search Manager on one shift during a mission. - 6.
-Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base position. - 7.
-Be proposed for Search Manager -III certification by an ASRC Search Manager at an ASRC Board of Director's business meeting; and - 8.
-Receive a simple majority of the vote of the member's group. - 9.
-Receive a favorable two-thirds or greater vote of those ASRC Board of Directors present at Board meeting.
+Receive a favorable written performance evaluation from the Search Manager or supervisor for the four incidents serving in a base position;-

+- 6.7.
+Receive a favorable simple majority vote of the member's gGroup. - 8.
+Be proposed for Search Manager -III certification by the Group Training Officer by the Conference Training Officer an ASRC Search Manager at an ASRC Board of Director's business meeting; and - 7-9.
+Receive a favorable two-thirds or greater vote of theose ASRC Board of Directors present at the meeting.